Woodland Caribou Provincial Park is arguably one of Ontario Parks’ best destinations for backcountry wilderness camping and canoeing.

 Woodland Caribou Provincial Park works towards protecting significant natural and cultural features while also providing a variety of outdoor recreation opportunities.

-This blog is your one-stop location for up-to-date information that will help you plan a safe and memorable backcountry canoeing experience.
-We urge you to monitor this blog and contact the park office should you have any questions about the park.
+This blog is your one-stop location for information to help you plan a safe and memorable backcountry canoeing experience.
+We urge you to monitor this blog and contact the park office should you have any questions.
 If you need help with trip planning, consider reaching out to one of our local outfitters for assistance.

 Urgent Park Notices